energymon/energymon/odroid/README.md

 # ODROID Energy Monitor

-This implementation of the `energymon` interface reads from INA-231 power sensors on Hardkernel ODROID systems running Linux.
+These implementations of the `energymon` interface read from INA-231 power sensors on Hardkernel ODROID systems running Linux.
 The power sensors are polled at regular intervals to estimate energy consumption.
+One implementation uses `sysfs` and the other uses `ioctl`.

 ## Prerequisites

 You must be using an ODROID system with embedded power sensors.
 This has been tested on the XU+E and XU3 models.

+If using the `sysfs` implementation, the sensors must be enabled in advance.
 Sensors can be found in `/sys/bus/i2c/drivers/INA231/`.
-To use the sensors, they must be enabled, e.g.:
+So for example, to enable the sensors:

 ```sh
 echo 1 > /sys/bus/i2c/drivers/INA231/3-0040/enable